How to Interview a Real Estate Agent in 3 Steps

 Interviewing a real estate agent isn’t just a formality.

-It’s your golden ticket to a successful buying or selling experience.
+It’s your golden ticket to a successful home buying or selling experience.

-So they end up hiring the realtor they “like” the most.
+So they end up hiring the agent they “like” the most.

 And not necessarily the one best qualified and matched to their needs.